Raphtory/raphtory.github.io/docs/user-guide/export.md

  We then call `to_edge_df` on the subgraph with all default arguments.
 In the output you can see the update/property history for each interaction type (layer) between `ANGELE` and `FELIPE`.

- Finally we recall `to_edge_df` again, turning off the property history and exploding the edges.
-In the out you can each each time this interaction occurred between `ANGELE` and `FELIPE`.
+ Finally, we call `to_edge_df` again, turning off the property history and exploding the edges.
+In the output you can see each interaction which occurred between `ANGELE` and `FELIPE`.

 !!! info